runderwoman/faaspot-cli/docs/executions.rst

     The executions status command parameters:

-    - (Optional) **--include_completed** Boolean parameter, whether to include completed executions.
+    - (Optional) **--include_completed** Boolean parameter.
+Whether to include completed executions.
 Default is False.

 ..  admonition:: Python
     :class: toggle

-    You can get the current running executions using the python-client:
+    You can retrieve a list of the current running executions using the python-client:

     .. code-block:: python